snipe/snipe-it/installation/server/docker.md

 You can assemble these options into an env-file, or specify them on the command line when you run your Snipe-IT container.

+Likewise, there are environment variables available to configure the (optional) LDAP support:

+- LDAP_URL – the URL for your LDAP server (ldap://ldap.example.com)
+- LDAP_USERNAME – LDAP 'browse' username
+- LDAP_PASSWORD – LDAP 'browse' password
+- LDAP_BASEDN – the base where the search for users will be executed
+- LDAP_FILTER – the search filter for the LDAP query
+- LDAP_RESULT_USERNAME – the LDAP field to use as the username
+- LDAP_RESULT_LAST_NAME – the LDAP field to use as the last name
+- LDAP_RESULT_FIRST_NAME – the LDAP field to use as the first name
+- LDAP_RESULT_ACTIVE_FLAG – the LDAP field used to specify if the user is active (optional)
+- LDAP_RESULT_EMP_NUM – the LDAP field used to specify the employee number (optional)
+- LDAP_RESULT_EMAIL – the LDAP field used to specify the email address (optional)
+- LDAP_AUTHENTICATION_FILTER_QUERY – the LDAP query to execute when authenticating a user (optional)

 Now you can start your Snipe-IT container:

 ```